JakeDelaney/PP1-Happy-Paws/README.md

 * **First Time Visitor Goals**
   * As a first time visitor, I want to understand the purpose of the site, its target audience, and some background into the company.
   * As a first time visitor, I want to navigate through the site using intiuative buttons, links and other calls to action.
-  * As a first time visiitor, I want the site to display its sttructure semantically, and its content approriately for my device viewport.
+  * As a first time visiitor, I want the site to display its structure semantically, and its content appropriately for my device viewport.
   * As a first time visitor, I want to view the specific pricing for each service/product that is being offered.
   * As a first time visitor, When I click an icon for the company's social media platforms, I want to be redirected to the relevant site.

 * **Returning Visitor Goals**
-  * As a returning visitor using a different device viewport, i want the site to demonstrate reponsiveness and retain its structure.
+  * As a returning visitor using a different device viewport, I want the site to demonstrate reponsiveness and retain its structure.
   * As a returning vistor, I want to seamlessly navigate between the site homepage, pricing page, and contact page.
   * As a returning visitor, I want to confirm the contact details, locations, and opening hours of the company.
   * As a returning visitor, I want to view the specific prices of the services offered by the company.